-From today—1st January 2021—the term “The European Union” is no longer a legitimate title for the EU.
-There are now two “European Unions” (The EU and The United Kingdom).
-Perhaps the term “European Conglomerate” (EC) would be a better description for the remaining 27 countries.
+Is the term “The European Union” no longer a legitimate title for the EU?
+After all, as from 1st January 2021 there are two “European Unions” (The EU and The United Kingdom).
+Perhaps the term “European Conglomerate” (EC) would be a better description for the remaining 27 countries?

 Should the semantics be dismissed, and the UK simply ignored?
 After all, the EU still contains over 446 million inhabitants and covers more than 4 million km2, whereas the UK has only 66 million and covers a mere 0.2 million km2.
 The latter represents about 13 percent of the combined block in terms of population.
 On the other hand, the UK is the second largest economy in Europe below Germany but ahead of France.
 It is made up of several nations and is part of Europe.
 Glossing over reality will not change the situation; the (old) EU has suffered a severe dent and today we are in a totally different Europe.

 For decades, historians will mull over why the UK left the EU.
 There are many reasons.
 Ironically, the old EU was fixated on the notion of unity, which was promoted under the catch phrase “European Identity”.
 But this concept is commonly acknowledged as … one of the most complex phenomena within European studies and social science.
 In an earlier article on this website it was pointed out that the core of the problem resides in the interpretation of “identity” (here).
 If we cannot define this word then, by inference, we cannot define any related term like “European identity”.